 COVID-19 and Evictions

-Rules and responsibilities are also subject to change.
 Tenants who have trouble paying rent due to COVID-19, receive an eviction notice, or receive court paperwork for “unlawful detainer” should immediately seek legal assistance.
 If you get served court papers for an eviction, you must respond to the papers.

-Please call us for help.
+Please call us to apply for legal help.

 How to Contact Legal Aid